How to Plan an Amazing Seattle to San Francisco Road Trip

 However, we’d strongly recommend a stop in Portland for a meal, at the very least.
 Specifically, a meal at a food truck!

-Here are a few things to do in Portland that we think are worth your time, even if it’s limited.
+Here are a few things to do that we think are worth your time, even if it’s limited.
+For more, definitely read our guide to the best things to do in Portland.

-Powell’s Books: The biggest independent bookstore in the world!
+Powell’s Books: Powell’s is the biggest independent bookstore in the world!
 We take all visitors here, and regularly visit ourselves.
 It’s worth going to their flagship in downtown Portland, which is a massive multi-story building full of books from all genres.

-The International Rose Test Garden: Stop and smell a massive amount of breathtaking roses at the International Rose Test Garden, which has 10,000 buds that bloom from June to October, roughly.
+The International Rose Test Garden: Stop and smell a massive amount of breathtaking roses at the International Rose Test Garden, which has 10,000 buds that bloom from late May to October, roughly.
 Great views of Portland and Mt.
 Hood (on a clear day) too!

 The Columbia River Gorge